 Tourists seeking authentic experiences should honor the roots of cultural engagement within tea regions

-Tea invokes that which we seek: peace, comfort, familiarity, or perhaps the distant.
-As consumers, we experience the origin, terroir, and processing of the leaves within our cups.
-To engage more deeply, visiting tea-growing regions to learn about tea will forever alter one’s relationship to tea.
-But before delving into the myriad options available via tea tours, it is important to reflect on how our actions may impact others.
-Namely, while simultaneously seeking an authentic, hands-on tea tour, one must also consider which programs are sustainable and respectfully engage the host culture(s).
+Tea invokes that which we seek: peace, comfort, familiarity, or perhaps distance.
+As consumers, we experience the leaves’ origin, terroir, and processing within our cups.
+To engage more deeply, visiting tea-growing regions to learn about tea will forever alter one’s relationship with tea.
+But before delving into the myriad options available via tea tours, reflecting on how our actions may impact others is important.
+Namely, while simultaneously seeking an authentic, hands-on tea tour, one must consider which sustainable programs and respectfully engage the host culture(s).

 As for international exchange, Myōan Eisai (1141– 1215CE), a Buddhist priest from Japan, studied Buddhism in China for four years over two trips and returned as Japan’s first Chan (Zen) teacher.
-He is renowned for not only spreading Zen Buddhism in Japan but was responsible for first bringing tea seedlings to his country as well as authoring “Drinking Tea for Nourishing Life.”
+He is renowned for spreading Zen Buddhism in Japan and first bringing tea seedlings to his country, and authoring “Drinking Tea for Nourishing Life.”

 Today, several international organizations offer whirlwind tours that provide luxury or middle-class comfort tours that incorporate a particular country’s cultural sites.
 While these tours are intense, integrative, and informative, I wonder if we should question the merit of rapid tours.
 Instead of zipping through a region, how can we proceed mindfully?